d18c7db/Gauntlet_FPGA/readme.md

 Observed RAM Data                       : D7 D9 FF DE D7 D9 DE DE DE DE DE DE DE DE DE DE D7 DA DE DE DE DA DE DE DE
 </pre>

-It seems the `MOHLB` woks as expected, but the data presented to it is causing it to incorrectly overwrite earlier buffered data when it shouldn't.
-This may be a side effect of forcing sprites to appear on screen by loading sprite offset 0 with sprite data.
-Possibly a side effect of the issue below.
+It seems the `MOHLB` woks as designed, but the data presented to it is causing it to incorrectly overwrite earlier buffered data when it shouldn't.
+This feels like it's a side effect of forcing sprites to appear on screen by loading sprite offset 0 with sprite data.
+Possibly a side effect of the issue below so putting this on ice for now until problem below is resolved.

 ### Debugging Motion Objects LINK register
 Sprites only show when sprite LINK value at offset 0 (memory 903800) points to a valid sprite, otherwise no sprites show at all.

 Visible sprites at game start:
 <pre>